frePPLe/frepple/doc/user-guide/introduction-to-modeling/distribution/distribution-orders.rst

 ================ ================= ===========================================================
 Field            Type              Description
 ================ ================= ===========================================================
-status           non-empty string  For confirmed distribution orders, the status should be "confirmed" item             non-empty string  The item transfered from that supplier origin destination      non-empty string  The model location where the items will be received end date         date              The date of the purchase order delivery quantity         number            The quantity delivered
+status           non-empty string  For confirmed distribution orders, the status should be "confirmed". item             non-empty string  The item being transfered. origin           non-empty string  The model location where the item is transfered from. destination      non-empty string  The model location where the item will be received. end date         date              The date of the distribution order delivery. quantity         number            The quantity delivered.
 ================ ================= ===========================================================

 Advanced topics